 It is no secret that many people are unhappy with the appearance of their smiles.
-While braces, whitening treatments, and other cosmetic dental procedures can be used to improve an individual’s teeth, there is now a much more permanent solution, dental implants.
-However, before you make any decisions about getting dental implants it is important to understand what they are and how they work.
+While braces, whitening treatments, and other cosmetic dental procedures can be used to improve an individual’s teeth, there is now a much more permanent solution, which is dental implants.
+However, before you make any decisions about getting full mouth dental implants, it is important to understand what they are and how they work.
 This article will give you all the information you need to know before getting your own set of these life-changing devices!

 1. How do dental implants work?